Creating Hypothesis-Enabled Readings in Moodle

 Edit and reconfigure the Hypothesis reading assignment

-At any time you can reconfigure the Hypothesis reading assignment to use a new document or group set:
+At any time you can reconfigure the Hypothesis reading assignment to use a new document:

 • With the reading assignment open, click Edit next to the assignment name in the Grade Bar